Depression After Quitting Alcohol

-- -loss of interest in things you were once interested in
+- loss of interest in things you were once interested in

 - difficulty sleeping

 - change in appetite

 - feeling worthless

 - thoughts of death and suicide

 Why do I get depression after quitting alcohol?

-Relationship between alcohol and depression
+Relationship between Alcohol and Depression

 When our brain is unable to produce chemicals that make us feel good, conditions like depression are typically the result.
 And because depression is something that exists outside of alcohol abuse, most experts say that it is wise to treat alcoholism and depression separately22.V.
 A. Grunberg, K. A. Cordova, L. C. Bidwell and T. A. Ito, Can Marijuana Make It Better?
 Prospective Effects of Marijuana and Temperament on Risk for Anxiety and Depression – PMC, PubMed Central (PMC).; Retrieved September 18, 2022, from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4588070/.
 In this case, they are called co-conditions or co-occurring disorders and they often feed off of each other and can make each condition much worse.

 Alcohol treatment depends on your specific situation and may include residential rehab, detoxing, outpatient rehabilitative treatment, or post-treatment aftercare or educational programs.

 Treatment for depression after quitting alcohol

-support groups – just like with alcohol abuse, there are groups created for individuals who are struggling with all sorts of conditions – including depression.
+Just like with alcohol abuse, there are groups created for individuals who are struggling with all sorts of conditions – including depression.
 These support groups can help you develop and maintain tools that you work on during therapy.

-Holistic therapy & relaxation or meditative techniques – are often used in tandem with traditional therapy.
+Holistic therapy is often used in tandem with traditional therapy.
 Practices like yoga and meditation have been proven to help balance the mind.
 A therapist can assist in deciding what activities would be beneficial and enjoyable for you to implement in your recovery time.

 This is vital professional time if you are experiencing depression.
 These professionals know specifically what can cause this condition and how you can use different techniques to alleviate the condition.
 This should often be your first stop when seeking help or treatment for depression and the other methods listed should be used in tandem per the recommendation of your therapist or counselor.

-Antidepressants – if your counselor or therapist believes you are in need of physical help with your condition, they can prescribe antidepressants that help alleviate the effects of GABA and other inhibitory transmitters.
+If your counselor or therapist believes you are in need of physical help with your condition, they can prescribe antidepressants that help alleviate the effects of GABA and other inhibitory transmitters.

 Depression may be a side effect and not an easy one, but it is treatable.
 Professionals can help you with alleviating the symptoms and condition just as you have done and are continuing to do with quitting alcohol.
 And just like with other needs for treatment, there are support groups to guide and walk through the process with you.

-Under his leadership as CEO, Remedy Wellbeing™ received the accolade of Overall Winner: Worlds Best Rehab 2022 by Worlds Best Rehab Magazine.
-Because of his incredible work, the clinic is the world’s first $1 million-plus exclusive rehab center providing an escape for individuals and families requiring absolute discretion such as Celebrities, Sportspeople, Executives, Royalty, Entrepreneurs and those subject to intense media scrutiny.
+Alexander Stuart is the CEO of Worlds Best Rehab Magazine™ as well as the creator & pioneer behind Remedy Wellbeing Hotels & Retreats.
+Under his leadership as CEO, Remedy Wellbeing Hotels™ received the accolade of Overall Winner: International Wellness Hotel of the Year 2022 by International Rehabs.
+Because of his incredible work, the individual luxury hotel retreats are the world’s first $1 million-plus exclusive wellness centers providing an escape for individuals and families requiring absolute discretion such as Celebrities, Sportspeople, Executives, Royalty, Entrepreneurs and those subject to intense media scrutiny.